 If you are interested in volunteering for this ministry or would like more information please contact Bob Kirby after any Mass or email Bob at: [email protected].

 Holy Family’s Outreach Ministry serves Rockland’s healthcare facilities: Coyne Healthcare Center, South Shore Rehab, Tiffany Rest Home as well as our home bound parishioners.
 This is a beautiful grace-filled ministry which requires the help of numerous Eucharistic Ministers to visit and distribute communion to our brothers and sisters in Christ.
 Every week the rectory receives calls from parishioners asking for the Eucharist to be brought to them.

 This ministry takes about an hour a week.
 If you are now or have been in the past a Eucharistic Minister please prayerfully consider this opportunity to serve our community.
 Training will be provided.
 Please contact Teresa Doyle Smith, Pastoral Associate at [email protected] or 1-871-878-0160 if you are interested in volunteering or need services.

 Parishioners elected from the lay community to serve as an advisory "think tank" for the pastor.
 Three year term.
 To inform and educate and assist as needed.

-Grades 1 - 10.
-Preparation for First Holy Communion, First Confession and Confirmation.
+Grades K - 10.
+Preparation for First Holy Communion, Reconciliation and Confirmation.
 Classes are taught by trained volunteers.
-Meets Monday and Tuesday at Holy Family School.
-Contact Elizabeth Davis at the Office of Religious Education at 781-871-1244.
+Meets Sunday, Monday and Tuesday at Holy Family Parish Center.
+Contact Elizabeth Davis, Director of Religious Education, at [email protected] or call 781-871-1244.

 For the past 86 years, our SVDP society has been committed to providing emergency assistance and services to the needy with our community.
 The society is comprised of 18 dedicated individuals who are called upon to serve an average of 25 individuals or families each week.